7frank/ai-ui-playground/tools/code-jeeves/README.md

   - from task generate implementation
   - let developer extend test or fix implementation of bot cannot fix the task themself
 - add debug information to the auto commit messages for comparing for example models and results
+- check for max token quota in the future when endpoints are available
 - fix superRefine for typescript code
   - zod-gpt/dist/src/completion.js:42:15 fix with. problem currenty bun does not provide patching packages (coupld circumvent by using pnpm, yarn, .. etc)